skk2010/hooks/codedeploy/README.md

 Go to Create Policy -> Create Your Own Policy

 <img src="Policy_1.PNG" width="250">
-There is a code of policy
+There is a code of policy:

 ```json
 {